doocs/leetcode/solution/0700-0799/0707.Design Linked List/README.md

 class MyLinkedList:

     def __init__(self):
-        """
-        Initialize your data structure here.
-        """
         self.dummy = ListNode()
         self.count = 0

     def get(self, index: int) -> int:
-        """
-        Get the value of the index-th node in the linked list.
-If the index is invalid, return -1.
-        """
         if index < 0 or index >= self.count:
             return -1
         cur = self.dummy.next